spidercousin/Project-2/README.md

 ## SmartPrice Intelligence Navigator (SPIN)

 The SmartPrice Intelligence Navigator (SPIN) is an AI-powered solution designed to revolutionize how buyers and sellers interact with the housing market.
 Combining advanced machine learning with rich historical data from the ATTOM API, SPIN predicts housing prices and market performance with exceptional accuracy.
 SPIN is an application designed to evaluate how various factors impact real estate pricing in patterns in different geographical locations.
-The application relies on historical housing sales data from [ATTOM](https://www.attomdata.com/) and historical geographical data from [Need Source Here](https://www.).
+The application relies on historical housing sales data from [ATTOM](https://www.attomdata.com/), [RentCast](https://developers.rentcast.io/reference/value-estimate), [Zillow](https://www.zillowgroup.com/developers/api/zestimate/zestimates-api/), and historical geographical data from [Geoapify](https://www.geoapify.com/).

 By evaluating factors like property features, neighborhood characteristics, and localized economic conditions, SPIN offers tailored guidance on listing and offer prices.
 It also accounts for broader influences such as seasonal trends and regional market dynamics, enabling users to respond strategically to market volatility.